unitycatalog/unitycatalog/docs/quickstart.md

 # Quickstart

-This quickstat shows how to run Unity Catalog on localhost which is great for experimentation and testing.
+This quickstart shows how to run Unity Catalog on localhost which is great for experimentation and testing.

 ## How to start the Unity Catalog server